mufassalhussain/Final-Year-Project/README.md

-# Final-Year-Project
+This app is use for COVID Detection Using Chest Xray with using TFlite model.

- Project work by Mufassal Hussain & Muhammd Bilal
+This app was created by [Mufassal Hussain & Muhammad Bilal]